 3. Sleep and Wake Up Early

-If you have advanced a little work during the day as you have seriously taking tip#2, you can sleep early for the night and have a fresh morning.
+If you have advanced a little work during the day as you have seriously taken tip#2, you can sleep early for the night and have a fresh morning.
 This you can enjoy if you let go of nightlife during weekdays.

 Moreover, sleeping early and waking up early should become a routine; hence, it should be made constant.

 If you wake up late, you can’t be as productive as those teachers who have arrived at school earlier than expected because they embrace the day a lot sooner than you do.
 Waking up early is the most practical way of avoiding being consistently late.
 It’s the dose of discipline that you most needed.

-By sleeping early, you recharging your body very well, giving you the right amount of energy for the next day.
+By sleeping early, you recharge your body very well, giving you the right amount of energy for the next day.
 Besides, sleeping late is the main culprit of why your mornings are overcrowded with so many things that you are so undecided of your priorities.

 If this happens, you get very exhausted the very first part of the day which offers you an unproductive moment in school.
 As a great teacher, you just can’t afford to be late again if just in case you’ve just missed being in your class on the dot once.

 Grab this tip seriously lead a very productive life as a teacher and radiate it to your students.

 Prioritizing tasks can help you become organized and eliminate your “hastily done” moments.
 It counts a lot.
 When every morning you are decisive in the things you do, you get the enthusiasm you most needed.